ddubny/ddubny.github.io/_posts/2022-08-10-Psychology-conference.markdown

 <justify>
 At EmoLab (Affective Neuroscience Lab), I focused on text-based sentiment analysis for designing information systems that could adeptly understand users' needs by grasping the subtleties of emotional expression.
 During my research, I noticed a limitation in Korean sentiment analysis tools: their tendency to simply categorize emotions into positive or negative scales.
 This one-dimensional approach often overlooks the complexity of emotions like sadness and anger, both generally labeled as negative.
 Addressing this issue, I conducted a meta-study and created a two-dimensional tool, utilizing valence and arousal from affective psychology.
-This tool was presented at the 56th Annual Conference of the Korea Psychological Association.
  </justify>